The Best Power Wheelchair for Multiple Sclerosis

 As symptoms of multiple sclerosis progress, you or a loved one with MS will likely benefit most from an electric wheelchair with maximum mobility capabilities.
 The Redman Power Chair uses power tilt, recline, stand, and rotate technology to help you move your body into the position you prefer automatically.

 Besides the practical benefits of standing, reaching, and moving with intuitive controls, users benefit from the psychological boost that standing eye-to-eye with others in social situations yields.
-A wealth of research has lauded the physical and phycological benefits of standing daily for wheelchair-bound individuals.
+A wealth of research has lauded the physical and psychological benefits of standing daily for wheelchair-bound individuals.

 The human body is meant to stand, so when standing is not possible due to MS, many negative symptoms start to compound.
-However, when such individuals use assistive technology, they reap many benefits including better circulation, breathing, bladder and bowel function, muscle flexibility and strength, bone density, and pressure relief, among others.
+However, when such individuals use assertive technology, they reap many benefits including better circulation, breathing, bladder and bowel function, muscle flexibility and strength, bone density, and pressure relief, among others.

 Take Back Control with the Redman Power Chair

-But with the best technology available you don’t have to give up your ability stand, get around, and stretch independently.
+But with the best technology available you don’t have to give up your ability to stand, get around, and stretch independently.
 Regain your freedom and independence with the most advanced power wheelchair available.